dhruvdevu/GenreClassificationDL/index.md

 ### CNN:
-Our CNN model was motivated by the model used by <a href="https://papers.nips.cc/paper/5004-deep-content-based-music-recommendation">van den Oord et al</a>.
+Our CNN model was motivated by the model used by [Sander paper].
 For the audio features, both Chroma and MFCC, with dimension (300, 12), we had a 1 dimensional convolution over time steps followed by max pooling -- repeated 3 times.
 We then performed global average temporal pooling to produce a 1 dimensional vector for each audio feature, which we concatenated together.
 Compared to van den Oord's model, we removed the global L2 and global max pool to reduce redundancy of our model and decrease overfitting.
 To this vector, we also concatenated the lyric embeddings.
 We then passed this concatinated vector through 3 hidden layers with the same architecture as our baseline model.

 <img width="900" height="350" src="Pictures/StaticPlots/Music182ConvNet.jpg" alt="Conv Net Diagram">